 Choosing the Right Beneficiary For Your Estate Plan

 You are the only person to determine who gets your assets when you die.
 Often, people choose their spouse, children, a family member, or friends as their beneficiaries, leaving them behind an inheritance to keep their memories with them, and sometimes to help them live a comfortable life.

 However, as mentioned above, you can also have an organization or business as your beneficiary.
 Additionally, you can also name your beneficiary both ways—name multiple beneficiaries to your estate plan, to an individual and an organization.

 If you are to name multiple beneficiaries to your estate plan, you will have to indicate specifically how your assets should be divided.
 You can give specific assets like your house and car to your spouse, your boat to your child, and the residual estate to an organization.

 You can also divide and distribute your estate plan by percentages like giving 50% of your assets to your other half, 20% to your daughter, another 20% to your son, and 10% to an organization.
 If you wish to do any of these two, an Orange County estate planning lawyer can help you make this happen.

 In some cases, if your spouse isn’t alive to receive your house and car, you can assign a secondary beneficiary for those assets like your grandchild or your sibling.
-Allocating your assets to the right people can get a complex, so you may want to seek an Orange County trust attorney‘s help to come up with a solid will that ensures your beneficiaries receive what you intended.
+Allocating your assets to the right people can get a complex, so you may want to seek a trust attorney‘s help to come up with a solid will that ensures your beneficiaries receive what you intended.